-I am an Economist in the monetary policy department at De Nederlandsche Bank (Dutch central bank).
+I am a principal economist in the monetary policy department at De Nederlandsche Bank (the Dutch central bank).
 My core research interests lie in the fields of macroeconomics, monetary policy and the macro-finance linkages.
+I hold a PhD and an MPhil in Economics from the University of Amsterdam and the Tinbergen Institute, respectively.

 This is my private website.
 The views expressed here are my own and do not necessarily reflect those of De Nederlandsche Bank or the Eurosystem.
 Please click on the links above to find out more about me, my research and other interests, or feel free to contact me directly.